shilohc/rss2018-team4/assets/posts/lab3.md

 ### Technical Conclusions - Shannon Hwang

-In this lab, we learned standard procedures for interacting with the robot (as mentioned above).
+In this lab, we learned standard procedures for interacting with the robot as mentioned above.
 Most critically, we learned about how to properly process the data from one particular part of the robot: the Velodyne LIDAR sensor.
 Originally, we did not know that the Velodyne sensor published laser scan data that was offset from the standard orientation of the car, or that published laser scan data in fragmented chunks; this caused the car to behave strangely with our team members' wall followers.
 Thus, we learned that multiple laser scan messages had to be merged to provide complete information about the car's orientation, and that the laser scan data had to be offset in order to work with our previously visualized coordinate frames.

 When discussing and implementing the safety controller, we also learned how to think about how to account for our robot's physical presence; for example, we eventually decided that the minimum "safe" distance to a wall would probably be better calculated based on the robot's width, rather than length, as that mattered more when it turned.